Virgin Galactic delays quarterly results after regulator guidance for SPACs

+Aerospace & DefenseVirgin Galactic delays quarterly results after regulator guidance for SPACs

-(Reuters) - Virgin Galactic Holdings Inc has delayed its quarterly results by about a week to May 10, following the accounting guidance issued for blank check companies by the U.S. securities regulator, the space tourism company said on Friday.
+Virgin Galactic Holdings Inc (SPCE.N) has delayed its quarterly results by about a week to May 10, following the accounting guidance issued for blank check companies by the U.S. securities regulator, the space tourism company said on Friday.

 The guidance, issued earlier this month, called into question whether warrants issued by hundreds of special purpose acquisition companies, or SPACs, could be considered equity instruments.